 Bridging Ceremony When a youth turns 18 and moves into the next phase of their life, we celebrate them.
 This step into adulthood is scary, wonderful, and exciting, no matter what lies ahead for the young person, be it college, work, travel, training, etc. The Bridging Ceremony takes place in the context of a Sunday morning worship when the Congregation as a whole can bless the now-adult and remind them that they always have a home at UUCHV.

 Marriage Services of Marriage join two persons, whether of the same or opposite sexes, in a lifelong commitment of love.
 Marriage has both a civil and religious component and the minister has the authority to administer both components.
 The minister and couple together determine the shape and wording of the service.
-Fee for non-members: $500, plus current IRS mileage allowance
+Please contact the minister for fee schedule.

 Funerals and Memorial Services Funerals and memorials remember a person who has died and provide a time and place for those who survive to grieve.
 A funeral involves the presence of the body or ashes and burial or internment.
 A funeral usually occurs soon after death.
 A memorial service may occur weeks or even months after the death and involve more of the survivors in the service than at a funeral.
-Fee for non-members: $250, with committal or eulogy $300, plus current IRS mileage allowance.
+Please contact the minister for fee schedule.

 Come visit us anytime!